IN THE NAME OF LOVE

 Performers have included such notable artists as Mavis Staples, Jennifer Holliday, Ledisi, Goapele, the Marcus Shelby Jazz Orchestra, the Gospel Hummingbirds, and many others.

 The MLK Tribute also serves as the final showcase for the Living Jazz Children's Project, a free music education program that Living Jazz provides completely free of charge to 3 Title One Oakland public elementary schools.
 Serving 400 2-4th graders under the musical direction of Terrence Kelly and accompanist Ben Heveroh and backed up by OSA students under the direction of Dave Ellis, the LJCP opens the show with material written exclusively for this event.
 The 55-voice Oakland Interfaith Gospel Choir, under the musical direction of Terrance Kelly, follows with a soulfully stirring set of spirituals and gospel tunes.
 Our Mistress of Ceremonies will be the illustrious Dana King.

 “In the Name of Love” has cultivated partnerships with local musicians and arts organizations, social justice activists, religious and political leaders, public school educators and students, the business community, and others.
 It was developed in direct response to a need in the Oakland community for a musical celebration that brought the community together to honor one of history’s most important African American civil rights leaders.

-All proceeds benefit the Oakland Children's Community Choir.
+All proceeds benefit the Living Jazz Children's Project.